Matteoleccardi/DINOv3easy/README.md

 For quick, interactive visualization, you can run the scripts found in `./dinov3easy/view/interactive*` directly, or you can import them in another script and run the `run()` method.

+See the [examples](./EXAMPLES.md) to get an idea on what you can do with this, or check the source code of the scripts in `dinov3easy/view/`.

 ## Note that...

 `dinov3` -> `dinov3` -> `layers` -> `attention` modified from the original one to compute the attention matrix explicitly upon request, useful for later visualization.